-Why Patents and Business Strategies Must Align in the US
+Why Patents and Business Strategy Must Align in the U.S.

 A judge 's gavel is sitting on top of an american flag.